pzaino/thecrowler/doc/docker_build.md

   The two 1 1 arguments are used to specify that you want 1 single engine and 1 single VDI.
-  If you need to scale further use the appropriate number of engines and VDIs (for example, 2 2 etc.).
+  If you need to scale further use the appropriate number of engines and VDIs (for example, 2 2 etc).

-- Next generate your config.yml file based on your desired configuration.
-You can simply start from renaming config.default to config.yml and then modify it according to your needs.
-If you are building multiple VDI's you will need to add the appropriate number of VDI's to the config.yml and their reachable ports (you can check your docker-compose for the ports).
-  If you need more info on the available options and how to configure them
-    please click [here](./config_yaml.md) for more details.
+- **Step 5**: Generate your **config.yaml** file based on your desired configuration.
+You can simply start from renaming config.default to `config.yaml` and then modify it according to your needs.
+If you are building multiple VDI's you will need to add the appropriate number of VDI's to the `config.yaml` and their reachable ports (you can check your docker-compose for the ports).
+If you need more info on the available options and how to configure them please click [here](./config_yaml.md) for more details.

-- To build the CROWler docker images, run the following command:
+- **Step 6**: To build the CROWler docker images, run the following command:

   ```bash
   ./docker-build